What Is an I Plan?

 For any individual involved in preparing their personal Plan B, all four of these skills will be critical to success.

-Planning to Improve Business Writing
+The Plan: Improve Business Writing

-Another key part of the I Plan process is change management because above all an I Plan should be designed to be flexible in the face of ongoing personal and business changes.
+Another key part of the I Plan process is change management because an I Plan should be designed to be flexible in the face of ongoing personal and business changes.
 The significant change seen in banking, real estate and the overall economy during the past 10 years has been striking by any measure.
 It is precisely this kind of change environment that makes the concept of "Plan B" so instrumental to anyone trying their best to cope with massive change.

 "Always Have a Plan B" is sound advice for most personal and business activities.
 The concept does not always come naturally to everyone, so be prepared to devote some extra attention to developing a Plan B mentality.
 Acquiring a Plan B mindset is likely to pay personal dividends in many other ventures beyond an I Plan.